 Also, the Cv varies across control valves because each valve lets the flow pass through differently.
 The difference of Cv relates to the type of the valve and its opening position.
-When you need to scale out a valve for your application, you need the Cv to select the right valve.
+When you need to do valve sizing for your application, you need the Cv to select the right valve.

 Some vendors have standardized the flow coefficient (Kv).
 They created this standard using reference conditions, such as water at a specific temperature, flow rate, and drop pressure units.
 Keep in mind also that the Kv uses metric units and the Cv imperial units.
 Here’s the formula if you need it: